samkikibaker/ds-project-template/README.md

-# Data Science Boilerplate
+# Hoare Lea Data Science Project Template
 A standardised project structure for doing and sharing data science work that enforces best practices.
+This template includes useful boilerplate code for Hoare Lea projects including:
+* Hoare Lea fonts, colors, logos and css styles added to streamlit apps by default
+* Utility functions for generating plotly data visualisations in the Hoare Lea style
+* Utility functions for connecting to company data sources (FUTURE)

-This template has been influenced by [Cookiecutter Data Science](https://drivendata.github.io/cookiecutter-data-science/), [Kedro](https://kedro.org/) and [govcookiecutter](https://best-practice-and-impact.github.io/govcookiecutter/#govcookiecutter).
-The goal is to maintain modularity and separation of concerns:
+The goal of this template is to maintain modularity and separation of concerns:
 - **Shared Code**: All reusable code should reside in the `src` directory.
 - **Apps, Pipelines, and Notebooks**: Use the shared code in apps, pipelines, and notebooks, ensuring that your project remains clean and maintainable.